marialee222/real-time-bus-tracker/README.md

 The Real-Time Bus Tracker is a web application that visualizes the movement of a bus along a predefined route with interactive features.
 The application uses Mapbox GL JS for mapping and provides a real-time tracking experience.

 ### Improvements
+Updates made to enhance user experience and functionality:
+- code was separated into functions for readability (JS)
 - set the height of the map to be 100% of the viewpoint height (CSS)
 - button styling (CSS)
 - cursor pointer (CSS)
 - button hover animation (CSS)
- - moved script tags to the end of the body section (HTML)
+- Moved script tags to the end of the <body> section (HTML)
 - updated button label (HTML)
- - created a line for the bus marker (JS)
+- created a line layer to visually represent the bus route on the map (JS)

 ## How to Run
 To run the Real-Time Bus Tracker on your machine, follow these steps: